Another topic that’s been coming up a lot recently is the topic of sitting.

 Okay, I think that’s just about it for this post.

-As always, if you have any questions, you can leave a comment below or email me at email@example.com.
+And always, if you have any questions, you can leave a comment below or book a coaching session to get my personalized advice!

 Hope this was helpful!